PeronGH/comp202-revision/notes/09-np-completeness.md

 ### Class co-NP
 - Problems with efficient disqualifiers
+  - Which means answer "no" can be verified in polynomial time

 - Example: Primality - certificate for no is factorization
 - NP = co-NP also unknown